 The most critical first step requires a change to software-based recruitment, hiring, training, and retention systems.
 Agencies can, with minimal impact on their budget, implement new software solutions that will enable the capture of unstructured data that cognitive computing can use in the future.

-Large volumes of data will improve system accuracy, large agencies will benefit first, but smaller agencies can see benefits by capturing the data early and, over time, improving accuracy.
+Large volumes of data will improve system accuracy.
+While large agencies will benefit first, smaller agencies can see benefits by capturing the data early.

 With cognitive computing, recruitment and retention form a symbiotic relationship.
 Retention programs feed the recruiting system by linking employee behavior and personalities with peace officer candidates.
-The system will use the same means to market peace officer careers in a personalized manner keeping candidates informed and engaged from initial application to a tenured officer.
+The system will use the same means to market peace officer careers in a personalized manner.
+It will also keep candidates informed and engaged throughout the process.

 A broadened candidate pool will improve the system accuracy and find non-traditional candidates.
-The non-traditional candidate pool is the key to fixing the recruitment and retention crisis; they will diversify the agency in the short term and help bring other non-traditional candidates toward law enforcement careers in the long term.
+The non-traditional candidate pool is the key to fixing the recruitment and retention crisis.
+They will diversify the agency as well as help bring non-traditional candidates toward law enforcement careers.
 The needed culture change throughout law enforcement can accelerate ahead of historical trends and improve public sentiment overall.